 Strings department students and staff have come together to create the ‘From My Room Orchestra’, an online ensemble keeping our strings community alive through music while showcasing their technical mastery and resourcefulness – both important skills to have in an ever-evolving musical world.

-Their first performance was an uplifting rendition of Pachelbel’s Canon in D Major.
-More coming soon.
+Their first performance was an uplifting rendition of Pachelbel’s Canon in D Major, which has had almost 20,000 views since its digital release in April:

 From My Room Orchestra